LogoFX/logofx.github.io/get-started-wpf.md

 ```

 If you try to modify the values you should see the appropriate error message
-and the buttons will be automtically disabled until you fix the value.
+and the buttons will be automatically disabled until you fix the value.
 ![alt text](../assets/tutorial-editing-single-item-validation.png)

 ### Summary